How to Tenderize Steak with Salt

 Step 3) Start massaging the salt into the meat, ensuring that the salt stays on the meat.
 Do one steak after another on the same plate to utilize the salt entirely.

-A little variance you might want to try is to massage a dash of garlic powder into the steak before you tenderize it with salt.
+A little variance you might want to try is to massage a dash of garlic powder into the steak before you place it on salt.
 Just a pinch and the garlic flavor will incorporate into the meat.

 Tenderizing Secret: Salt your steaks 1 hour before cooking for every inch of thickness.
 For example if you have a 1.2 inch thick steak, you need to let them with salt for 1.2 hour.